vznh/vznh/README.md

 - 🔎 I use `.py`, `.c`, `.rs` for any of my research.

-- 🧑‍🎓 I'm learning `.bash` and `tmux` right now to optimize my workflow.
+- 🧑‍🎓 I'm delving more in-depth in `.rs` as of right now to explore quantitative development.